 What is the best window for a shower?

 The best window for a shower depends on your budget, needs, and preferences.
 Windows made of vinyl or fiberglass are more resistant to moisture and mold.
-A reputable window replacement company can help you determine the best window for your specific needs.
+A reputable window replacement company can help you determine the best window for your needs.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.